Soul cake: Wales

-Rogers (2003) believes Souling took place in Monmouth and Caernarfonshire in Wales.
-According to Ross (2001), in many parts of Wales, up to the eighteenth century, the Souling ceremony involved lighting candles in the parish Church.
+Rogers (2003) believes souling took place in Monmouth and Caernarfonshire in Wales.
+According to Ross (2001), in many parts of Wales, up to the eighteenth century, the souling ceremony involved lighting candles in the parish Church.
 Parishioners donated the candles and "when they were lit, the way in which the flame burned, faintly or brightly, would serve as a prognosis of the future".
 The ceremony also involved preparing sole cakes which were known as pice rhanna.
 Sometimes, during the 19th century, upon receiving the soul cakes, people would "pray to God to bless the next crop of wheat".

 Souling was known as hel solod and hel bwyd cennady meirw, "collecting the food of the messenger of the dead".
 This custom took place in many parts of Wales on All Souls' Eve.
 In 1823, it was noted that there was a tradition in Wales for the messenger, known as cennad ymeirw, to knock on doors and say "Deca, Deca, dowch i'r drws, a rhowch ... igennady meirw".
 [Deca, Deca, come to the door... and give to the messenger of death].
 If nothing was received, the response would be "Deca, Deca, o dan y drws, a phen, y wraig yn siwtrws" [Deca, Deca, under the door, and the wife's head in smithereens].
 Food known as Bwyd Cennad y Meirw was also left outside and the hearth was prepared at night for the arrival of the dead relatives.
 According to Ellwood (1977), doors were left unbolted.
 Children went out on All Saints' day too in Denbighshire and Merionethshire asking for Bwyd Cennad y Meirw in the late 1800s.
 People in North Wales also distributed soul-cakes on All Souls' Day and lit a great fire called Coel Coeth on All Saints' Eve "when every family about an hour in the night" made a great fire near their house.

-In Pembrokeshire, people went Souling for bread and cheese.
-In Gower, the dish associated with All Souls' day is souly cake which is a fruit/spice bun.
+In Pembrokeshire, people went souling for bread and cheese.
+In Gower, the dish associated with All Souls' day is souly cake, which is a fruit and spice bun.
 According to Duncan (2010), bakers gave souly cakes (small loaves) to their customers which were kept by them in their homes to bring good luck.
 Such cakes, according to Duncan, are still baked in Wales.